 The Fire Department not only has responsibilities within the City of Bryan, but also in the adjoining Townships that surround the City through fire protection contracts.
-In 2017, 66 percent of our call volume came from inside the City, which is a 1% decrease from 2016.
-A 2 percent decrease in the past two years.
-Center Township is down two percent from a year ago to 9 percent.
-Jefferson Township had a zero percent change from last year with 4 percent, while Pulaski Township saw a one percent increase to 14 percent.
-The County Home and surrounding County properties also saw a one percent increase in calls for service.
-The remaining 4 percent was to our neighboring communities through Automatic Aid and Mutual aid, which is up 1 percent from 2016.
+In 2018, 64 percent of our call volume came from inside the City, which is a 7 percent increase from 2018.
+Center Township is up 1 percent from last year.
+Jefferson Township had no increase in call volume from last year, while Pulaski Township saw a 2 percent increase in 2018.
+The County Home and surrounding County properties seen a 2 percent decrease in calls for service.
+The remaining activities was to our neighboring communities through Automatic Aid and Mutual aid, which is up 2 percent from 2018.